 Recently deployed Windows Autopilot solution and to simplify the Autopilot Device registration experience, users are given the capability to register their devices themselves from the OOBE (Out of box experience) page by using the

 Get-WindowsAutopilotinfo -online command.
-Some of the organizations may not allow this approach and only want their IT Administrators to complete this process using an administrator account, which is a good approach.
+Some organizations may not allow this approach and only want their IT Administrators to complete this process using an administrator account, which is a good approach.

-However, In another scenario if user is at remote location and physical access to the laptop is not possible then in that case I have used an approach where you elevate user’s role / rights for the duration of device registration and then remove the elevated rights once the device is successfully imported / registered.
+However, In another scenario, if a user is at a remote location and the IT Admin cannot get physical access to the laptop then in that case I have used an approach where you elevate the user’s role/rights for the duration of device registration and then remove the elevated rights once the device is successfully imported/registered.
 Through this blog post, I will be sharing this solution with you.

-In this way you can pre-assign a particular device to the user and pre-assign Autopilot profile as well.
-If you go with this approach then there will not be any need to provide elevated access to the user or there will not be any need for IT Administrator to register the device via OOBE screen, User can simply reset the windows device and follow the instructions as per Autopilot Profile to Setup / Sign-in as the device is already pre-registered.
+In this way, you can pre-assign a particular device to the user and pre-assign the Autopilot profile as well.
+If you go with this approach then there will not be any need to provide elevated access to the user or there will not be any need for the IT Administrator to register the device via OOBE screen, User can simply reset the Windows device and follow the instructions as per Autopilot Profile to Setup / Sign-in as the device is already pre-registered.

-Let’s now see what an Temporary Elevated Permission look like for a user who will register their device:
+Let’s now see what a Temporary Elevated Permission looks like for a user who will register their device:

 - User will have Intune Administrator Role.